leungkimming/ChatGPT4NFT/README4.md

-# 4. Build a ChatGPT Bot to Manage the NFT Contract
+# 4. Build a SK ChatGPT Bot to Manage the NFT Contract
+* Install the SemanticKernel (SK) Nuget package
 * Introduction to writing ChatGPT 'Prompts'
 * Instruct ChatGPT to response to our request to do NFT booking operations
 * Inform ChatGPT what functions are available for calling and when and how to call them
 * The ChatGPT Bot structure
 * Add the Chatbot Blazor web app to the existing MAUI App
 * Examples of dialogue that we can create with ChatGPT

+## Install the SemanticKernel (SK) Nuget package
+* An open source developed by Microsoft to encapsulate OpenAI, ChatGPT, hugging face, etc into a C# library

 ## Introduction to writing ChatGPT 'Prompts'
 * Building functions using ChatGPT created an obvious paradigm shift in the way we give instructions to computers